mcbearfish/Mini-3D-Window-Viewer/README.md

 <img width="315" height="238" alt="image" src="https://github.com/user-attachments/assets/3162fb25-4d3a-4de8-ade6-60f83bad134b" /><br />

 #### Notes
 I found Google's Gemini AI tool to be extremely helpful during this design process.
 Especially with mapping the pinout of the display to STM32.
 I used a cheap knockoff with no documentation and poor pinout labels.
 In the future may need to remap pins if display fails to work.
-See ARSensors project for 2nd Board meant to connect sensors to this main board.<br />
+See ARSensors project for second Board meant to connect sensors to this main board.<br />

 Manufacturing files can be found for each board in this repository.<br />